Lucas LaRochelleCA/QCQueering The Map

-Lucas LaRochelle is a designer and researcher whose work is concerned with queer geographies, critical internet studies, and community-based archiving.
-They are the founder of Queering The Map, a community generated counter-mapping project that digitally archives queer experience in relation to physical space.
-They have lectured, facilitated, and exhibited nationally and internationally, recently at Ars Electronica (Austria), Somerset House (UK), Onomatopee Projects (Netherlands), fanfare (Netherlands), OTHERWISE Festival (Zurich), Studio XX (Canada) and SBC Gallery (Canada).
-Their work and writing has been published in QUEER.ARCHIVE.WORK #3, Diagrams of Power, ROM, Accent, Echelles, and Perfect Strangers, amongst other books and publications.
-They are currently working on an essay entitled Queering The Map: Designing Queer Space in the Digital which will be included in Queer Sites in Global Contexts: Technologies, Spaces, and Otherness, forthcoming from Routledge.
-In 2019 they were the inaugural Curatorial Fellow at The Curatorial and Public Scholarship Lab.
-They have been in residence at Studio XX, Social Service Club, and The Fine Arts Reading Room.
-They work as a web developer at Aboriginal Territories in Cyberspace, and freelance as a designer for artists and cultural institutions.
+Lucas LaRochelle (they/them) is a designer and researcher whose work is concerned with queer and trans digital cultures, community-based archiving, and co-creative media.
+They are the founder of Queering The Map, a community generated counter-mapping project for digitally archiving LGBTQ2IA+ experience in relation to physical space.
+They have lectured, facilitated, and exhibited internationally, recently at the Guggenheim Museum, Interaccess, Gallery Tata, and many more.
+They have presented research at The Bartlett School of Architecture, University of Puerto Rico, and the University of Cambridge, amongst other academic institutions.
+Their work and writing has been published in selected publications such as Queer Sites in Global Contexts, Atlas Menor #1, and QUEER.ARCHIVE.WORK #3.
+In 2019, they were the inaugural Curatorial Fellow at The Curatorial and Public Scholarship Lab.
+They have been in residence at Ada X, Social Service Club, MUTEK AI Art Lab and The Fine Arts Reading Room, and received the 2021 CQAM/Turbulent Residency.